Sulzfluh cave path

 Beschreibung

-From Partnun you walk over green meadows up to the brightly shining limestone walls of the summit Sulzfluh.
-Over some rock steps secured with wire ropes you reach the barren, scree-covered Gemstobel.
-Some exposed spots require surefootedness.
-With the prominent summit cross in sight, you climb steeply up to the ridge.
-The detour to the summit of the Sulzfluh (2817 m) is rewarded with a spectacular panorama as far as the Valais Alps and Lake Constance.
-You hike along the border to Austria in the direction of the Tilisunahütte across an extensive limestone landscape of slabs and pointed ribs.
-Continue on the alpine section of the trail - good orientation is a prerequisite, as Steimännli (cairns) and only a few markings point the way.
-Before the counter ascent to point 2446, branch off through a hollow towards the east.
-Back on Swiss soil, you soon reach the first caves.
-The Abgrundhöli is reserved for speleologists, as it plunges into the depths right at the beginning.
-But the Seehöli and Chilchhöli can be explored a bit on your own responsibility (don't forget your headlamp!).
-Past the caves, the path leads in a steep zigzag down to the Tritt (2043 m).
-From here you continue on the mountain hiking trail (white-red) past the Partnun lake back to Partnun.
+From Partnun you walk over green meadows up under the brightly lit limestone walls of the Sulzfluh.
+Over some rock steps secured with wire ropes, you reach the barren, scree-filled Gemschtobel.
+Some exposed places require surefootedness.
+Keeping the distinctive summit cross firmly in sight you climb steeply up to the ridge.
+The detour to the summit of Sulzfluh (2817 m) rewards you in good visibility with a spectacular panorama to the Valais Alps and Lake Constance.
+Over the Karrenfeld, a vast limestone landscape of slabs and pointed ridges, you hike along the border to Austria in the direction of Tilisunahütte.
+Further on the alpine section of the path - good orientation is a prerequisite, as stone cairns and only a few markings indicate the way.
+Before the ascent to point 2446, turn east through a hollow.
+Back on Swiss ground you soon reach the first caves.
+The Abgrundhöli is reserved for cavers as it drops immediately down.
+But the Seehöli and Chilchhöli can be explored a little way at your own risk (don't forget your headlamp!).
+Past the caves the route leads steeply zigzagging down to the Tritt (2043 m).
+From here it goes on the mountain hiking path (white-red) past the Partnunersee and back to Partnun.

-Alternative: If you want even more rock contact, replace the ascent through the Gemschtobel with the via ferrata Sulzfluh.
+Variant: For more rock contact, replace the ascent through Gemschtobel with the Sulzfluh via ferrata.

 Geheimtipp

-The homemade cake in the restaurants Alpenrösli and Sulzfluh replenishes the energy reserves.
+The homemade cake in the mountain houses Alpenrösli and Sulzfluh in Partnun refills your energy reserves.

 Sicherheitshinweis

-The trail is classified as T4 (alpine hiking) on the section between the "Karrenfeld" and the caves - there are few trail markings, good orientation is a prerequisite (if marked: white-blue-white, according to the SAC hiking scale).
-The other trail sections are classified as challenging mountain hiking trail (T3-T3+, marked: red-white).
+The path is classified on the section between the Karrenfeld and the caves as T4 (alpine hiking) - there are few trail markings, good orientation is a prerequisite (if marked: white-blue-white, according to SAC hiking scale).
+The other trail sections are classified as challenging mountain hiking paths (T3-T3+, marked: red-white).

-About the caves - exploring the caves is at your own risk.
-It is recommended to go with experienced persons (mountain guides, speleologists).
-Even with little fresh snow, the entrances are prone to snow slides.
+To the caves - exploring the caves is at your own risk.
+It is recommended to explore with experienced persons (mountain guides, cavers).
+Even with little fresh snow the entrances are prone to snow slides.

 Ausrüstung

-Sturdy mountain boots, mountain hiking clothes suitable for the season.
-An up-to-date hiking map in your backpack is just as advisable as protection against the sun, rain and heat, a water bottle and provisions for the tour.
-Touring poles increase surefootedness and take the strain off your joints.
-For emergencies: first aid kit, emergency blanket, cell phone.
-In addition, a compass and altimeter may be advisable.
+Sturdy hiking boots, mountain hiking clothing suitable for the season.
+A current hiking map in your backpack is just as advisable as sun, rain and heat protection, water bottle and tour provisions.
+Hiking poles increase surefootedness and relieve the joints.
+For emergencies: first aid kit, emergency blanket, mobile phone.
+Additionally, compass and altimeter can be recommended.

 Wegbeschreibung